Artwork Page for Story of Perseus and Andromeda

 The Greek mythological story of Perseus and Andromeda is represented here as a quest for a maiden, read from right to left in three sections.
 At the upper right, Andromeda has been chained to a rock by her parents, at the lower right, as a sacrifice to a dragon sent by Poseidon, god of the sea.
 In the center on a millefleur (floral) ground, Perseus on horseback kills the dreaded dragon.
 Within the castle at the left, Perseus kneels before an altar, and at the far left, he marries Andromeda.

-Tapestry depicting the story of Perseus and Andromeda in muted reds, blues, and browns, all people with light skin tones.
-On the upper right, Andromeda, a blonde woman, is shackled nude to a rock while ornately dressed people gather in the lower right.
-A dragon rises out of the sea in front of her, Perseus wearing armor on a white horse and driving a lance into the monster's mouth.
-Within a castle on the left, Perseus, face and chin-length brown hair now showing, kneels facing the scene on our right, while, behind him, he and Andromeda face each other, grasping the other's hand in marriage.
+A horizontally oriented tapestry in muted reds, blues, and browns, depicts people with light skin tones.
+On the upper right, a blonde nude woman is shackled to a rock while ornately dressed people gather in the lower right.
+A dragon rises out of the sea in front of her.
+At the center, a man wearing armor on a white horse drives a lance into the dragon's mouth.
+To the left, the man and woman face each other, grasping the other's hand and surrounded by onlookers.

 Story of Perseus and Andromeda